 And that final 40%?
-Learning how to run your work as a business.
+Learn how to run your work as a business.
 I wish it weren’t true, but it is.
-It’s another job, as hard and as important as making the work—if your goal is to be a professional (i.e. to make a living by doing your creative work).
+This is another job, as hard and as important as making the work—if your goal is to be a professional (i.e. to make a living by doing your creative work).

 But what really got me in this article was buried deeper in…